The Mackey Sasser Story

-When we asked Mackey to tell us about his personal history and childhood, we were looking for both emotional traumas and physical injuries that might have unconsciously built up over the years, finally culminating in a visible performance problem, his arm locking up behind the plate.
-Mackey’s personal and injury history clearly reveal what most people have completely missed in relation to his seemingly unusual throwing difficulty, the trauma base of these kinds of repetitive performance problems.
+When we asked Mackey to tell us about his personal history and childhood, we were looking for both emotional and physical upsets that might have unconsciously built up over the years, finally culminating in a visible performance problem, his arm locking up behind the plate.
+Mackey’s personal and injury history clearly reveal what most people have completely missed in relation to his seemingly unusual throwing difficulty, David Grand's "trauma base" of these kinds of repetitive performance problems.

 It’s the physical and emotional effects of this detailed scorecard within the athlete’s body that is ultimately responsible for interfering with his/her natural talent, countless hours of training and extensive performance experience.
 How is it possible for any athlete who was an MVP at every level in which he played the game to be unable to successfully execute the most basic of skills?
 The athlete’s mind and body always hold the answer.

-Mackey Sasser’s story clearly illuminates why traditionally practiced sports psychology is ultimately inadequate to fully explain, and ineffective in helping those athletes who struggle with RSPPs.
+Mackey Sasser’s story clearly illuminates why the more consciously practiced skills of performance enhancment (relaxation, concentration, imagery, positive thinking and thought stopping) are ultimately inadequate to fully explain, and ineffective in helping those athletes who struggle with RSPPs.
 When you look more carefully at his throwing problem and underlying injury history using the lens of our paradigm, the mystery of “Sasser syndrome,” “Steve Blass disease,” and similar inexplicable performance problems across every sport begins to slowly unravel.